FocalNet/Networks-Beyond-Attention/README.md

-# Networks-Beyond-Attention
+# Networks-Beyond-Attention (NBA)

 A list of **modern** (convolutional) network architectures for vision.
 Note that we only list the works based on convolution, modulation or other variants that emerge most recently.
 Please refer to [other more comprehensive lists](#related-awesome-paper-lists) about networks using attention or MLP-style designs.

-**Please feel free to submit a pull request or raise an issue if you find any missed papers.**
+**Since it is a new trend, so feel free to submit a pull request or raise an issue if you find any missed papers!**

 ## Overview